Contents

 Examples of practical effects

-• Animatronics: Fawkes the phoenix, Buckbeak the hippogriff, and even Norbert the dragon (before he grew too large) were brought to life using complex animatronics, puppets with internal mechanisms to create realistic movements.
+• Animatronics: Fawkes the phoenix, Buckbeak the hippogriff, and even Norbert the dragon (before he grew too large) were brought to life using complex animatronics, puppets with internal mechanisms.

-• Miniatures: Hogwarts itself and other iconic locations like Diagon Alley were often filmed using scaled-down models, making them appear vast and detailed.
-Tiny trains zipped through miniature landscapes, creating the illusion of grand magical journeys.
+• Miniatures: Hogwarts and other iconic locations like Diagon Alley were filmed using scaled-down models, and tiny trains zipped through miniature landscapes, making them appear vast and detailed.

-• Pyrotechnics: Spells, explosions, and magical fires were generally filmed with controlled use of fire and other safe pyrotechnics, adding a thrilling touch to action sequences.
+• Pyrotechnics: Spells, explosions, and magical fires were generally filmed with controlled use of fire and other safe pyrotechnics.

 • Set design: The moving staircases, the Room of Requirement transforming, and the elaborate feasts in the Great Hall were all meticulously crafted physical sets.